BaSE in Brief.

 Manager – Production & Quality Control: Ms. Hira Gosh

-Trainee – Training & Compliances: Ms. Suborna Akter
+Supervisor – Training & Compliances: Ms. Suborna Akter

-Office Assistant: Mr. Niloy Banik
+Office Assistant: Mr. Niloy Das